Meguro

-Meguro (目黒区, Meguro-ku) is a special ward in Tokyo, Japan.
+Meguro (目黒区, Meguro-ku) is a special ward in the Tokyo Metropolis in Japan.
 The English translation of its Japanese self-designation is Meguro City.
 The ward was founded on March 15, 1947.

 Meguro is predominantly residential in character, but is also home to light industry, corporate head offices, the Komaba campus of University of Tokyo as well as fifteen foreign embassies and consulates.
-Residential neighborhoods include, Jiyugaoka, Kakinokizaka, and Nakameguro.
+Residential neighborhoods include Jiyugaoka, Kakinokizaka, and Nakameguro.
 As of May 1, 2015, the ward has an estimated population of 277,171 and a population density of 18,890 persons per km2.
 The total area is 14.67 km2.

 Meguro is also used to refer to the area around Meguro Station, which is not located in Meguro ward, but in neighboring Shinagawa's Kamiōsaki district.

 History

-The Higashiyama shell mound in the north of the ward contains remains from the paleolithic, Jōmon, Yayoi, and Kofun periods.
+The Higashiyama shell mound in the north of the ward contains remains from the Paleolithic, Jōmon, Yayoi, and Kofun periods.

 The area now known as Meguro was formerly two towns, Meguro proper and Hibusuma, all parts of the former Ebara District of Musashi Province.
 The two were merged into a Meguro ward for Tokyo City in 1932 and since then the ward has remained with no alterations to its territory.

 The name "Meguro", meaning "black eyes", derives from the Meguro Fudō (Black-eyed Fudō-myōō) of Ryūsenji.
 The Meguro Fudō was one of five Fudō-myōō statues placed at strategic points on the outskirts of Edo in the early seventeenth century by the abbot Tenkai, an advisor to Tokugawa Ieyasu, to provide protection for the new capital of the Tokugawa shogunate.
 Each statue had eyes of a different color.
 (Mejiro, a district in Toshima ward, is named for the white-eyed Fudō-myōō).